Zachariah1400/RHEL-System-Health-Log-Monitoring-Script/README.md

 - TCP port visibility
 - Log file scanning for critical errors and security events
 - Supports Red Hat log files: `/var/log/messages` and `/var/log/secure`
 ---

+In order to run the scripts, it is necessary to add the required premissions. chmod +x health_check.sh chmod +x log_monitor.sh

+Once the files are granted **excute** permissions, you may run them by using ./(file name)

+---